 As a dodgeball player, it is your personal responsibility to never allow yourself or your teammates to cross that line between fun competition and unsportsmanlike behavior.

 Golden Rule 1.
 Dodgeball is a self-regulated game that relies on the honor system.
-Out players are expected to raise their hand and go out without anybody else telling them to.
+Players are expected to raise their hand and go out without anybody else telling them to.

 Golden Rule 2.
 If one of your teammates is out (knowingly or not) and does not go out, it is your responsibility to tell them to do so.

 Golden Rule 3.
 Referees are provided to rule on unclear plays, settle disputes, keep the game moving, and ensure player safety.
 While they will at times let you know if you are out, a lack of call by a referee does not remove your obligation to abide by the honor system.

 Golden Rule 4.
-Players must respect the authority of the referees to regulate the game and abide by their decisions.
+Players must respect the authority of the referees to regulate the game.
 Referees’ decisions are final.

 Golden Rule 5.
 Captains must be the only players that address concerns to referees and officials during the match.
 They are expected to do so in a courteous and respectful manner, confine their discussions to interpretations of the rules, and not challenge referees’ decisions regarding judgment.

 Golden Rule 6.
 Players are expected to comply wholeheartedly with the intent and spirit of the rules.
 Deliberately violating the rules is wrong.

 League Specific Rules

 - The objective of the game is to eliminate all players on the opposing team before they eliminate all players on your team.